 Have the students watch the video on copyright and fair use.

-Teacher instructs students on how to copy and paste, then resize and format if needed.
+The teacher instructs students on how to copy and paste the images.
+The students will resize and format if needed.
+The students may need instruction on how to resize and format.

 Have the students watch the video on copy and pasting if using Google or other image site that allows copying.

-Teacher instructs where captions belong on a picture.
+The teacher instructs where the captions belong on a picture.
+The teacher will show the students how to add text.

 - Check for understanding